 If you’re trying to attract everybody to your website, you’re probably not going to attract anybody.
 Casting a wide, broad net does little to help with driving traffic, connecting with audiences, or driving conversions.
 So, you need to know exactly who you are trying to reach.

 If you skip this step and fail to clearly identify your target audience, it can lead to a variety of marketing problems.

 You won’t know how to talk to your audience.
 If you don’t know who your customers are and what they like, want and need, it’s difficult to know how to speak directly to them.
 When you can clearly visualize your audience, it’s much easier to create copy that resonates with them.

 You will develop weak, vague branding.
 Great branding pulls in a specific target audience.
 If you don’t know your audience, you can’t design your branding to reach them.
 You will end up creating branding elements that target everyone, which end up being unmemorable, bland and boring.

 You will struggle with building lasting customer loyalty and affinity.
-When your brand and marketing messages are weak and generic, they won’t resonate with customers.
-If you can’t connect with customers in this way, you will struggle with building lasting brand affinity or loyalty.
+When your brand and marketing messages are weak and generic, they don’t resonate with customers.
+If you can’t connect with customers through strong messaging, you will struggle with building lasting brand affinity or loyalty.

 You will attract the wrong customers.
 Vague messaging will not only prevent your target audience from being drawn to your brand, but it will also draw in the wrong type of customers.
 When your communication isn’t targeting the right audience, you may attract unqualified leads and customers who can’t benefit from your offerings.